Enterprise SaaS SEO: The Guide to Organic Growth

 7. Optimize Website Structure and Navigation

 A good website structure provides a clear path for users and search engines.
-Visitors can easily interact with your site, and if this happens, that means that people can stay longer & increase engagement metrics, thereby improving your rankings.
+Visitors can easily interact with your site, and if this happens, people will stay longer, and engagement metrics will increase, thereby improving your rankings.

 Here are some tips: